aydotjs/ascpi-micro-questions/README.md

 # How does the cation concentration of Mueller Hinton Agar affect the Antibiotic Susceptibility Testing in Kirby Bauer Diffusion Disk Test
 # How can you isolate Campylobacter coli?
 # What is responsible for the Methicillin resistance in MRSA
+# Which microscope is best used to observe a virus and tye internal structure of a cell